-The West Pond is subject to a periodic structural stability assessment update (due every 5 years from the original assessment performed in April 2018).
-The pond remains subject to the CCR Rule requirements, even though it no longer impounds CCR materials, due to observed groundwater impacts that prevent full closure of the unit under the CCR Rule.
+The East Pond is subject to a periodic structural stability assessment update (due every 5 years from the original assessment performed in April 2018).
+The pond remains subject to the CCR rule requirements, even though it no longer impounds CCR materials, due to observed groundwater impacts that prevent full closure of the units under the rule.

-Based on known site conditions, review of available information, and the current analyses performed for the West Pond embankment, the West Pond surface impoundment design, construction, operations, and maintenance procedures are consistent with good engineering practices for the volume of CCR wastewater that is impounded and meets the requirements of 40 CFR 257.73(d)(1)(ii), (iii), (iv), (v) (vi), and (vii).
-Due to the conditions described in previous sections of this assessment, the West Pond meets the requirements of 40 CFR 257.73(d)(1)(i) except for one area on the outboard slope of the southeastern portion of the impoundment.
-Dominion Energy is currently evaluating mitigation options for this area.
+Based on known site conditions, review of available information, and the current analyses performed for the East Pond embankment, the East Pond surface impoundment design, construction, operations, and maintenance procedures are consistent with good engineering practices for the volume of CCR wastewater that is impounded and meets the requirements of 40 CFR 257.73(d).